 Image sanned from a card purchased from Zazzle

-Port St. A relaxing Paradise Adventure: Today Port St. Joe is mostly a retirement community and folks supporting the tourist trade.
-Although there's still talking about reviving the port. read about the history of the port here.
+Port St. A Paradise Adventure: Today Port St. Joe is mostly a retirement and tourist community.
+Although there's still talk about reviving the port. read about the history of the port here.
 Meanwhile Cape San Blas has become a vacation mecca.
-Currently population is 3,500 more or less.
+Currently population of Port St. Joe is 3,500 more or less.
 It's located in an unpopulated area along the Gulf Coast.
 About a half hour from Mexico Beach to the North and Apalachicola to the South East.
-So unpopulated is this area that it refers to itself as the Forgotten Coast.
+So unpopulated is this area that it refers to itself as The Forgotten Coast.

-What's nice about this is the lack of traffic and the natural beauty.
+What's nice about this is the laid back culture, lack of traffic, and the abundant natural beauty.
 The way Florida was before air conditioning and I-95.
 This area offers nice accommodations and a variety of high quality dining.
-Tourists love that.
+Tourists love it here, and so do we.
 Fishing, bird watching, water sports activities are among the more popular adventures.
-I live in Port St. Joe, this Website features my photography.